aanya-v/347_Final_Project/README.md

 > **Reference**:
 > *Heart rate is linearly correlated with oxygen consumption and energy expenditure during dynamic exercise.*
 > [Relationship Between Heart Rate and Energy Expenditure During Exercise (NCBI)](https://pubmed.ncbi.nlm.nih.gov/10551338/)

 ---

+## ➡️Future Directions & Limitations

+### 🚧 Limitations
+- The calorie prediction model may underperform on high-intensity workouts due to lack of high heart rate observations in the original training data
+- Model feature importance is skewed toward `Duration`, which may limit generalizability to workouts with varying intensity but fixed time.
+- Extrapolation is a key limitation as the model performs best within the range of the training data(up to 314 calories burnt) and struggles when applied to real-world observations beyond that scope.

+###  🏋️Future Work
+- Incorporate datasets with longer workout durations and explicitly measured intensity levels
+- Include additional covariates like workout type, motion data, and fitness experience for improved prediction.
+- Compare predictions to wearable-calculated calorie estimate (e.g., Apple Watch) using measured ground truth via calorimeter measurement

+---